-Connecting Households One Toilet At A Time: The Story of Tinambac
+Connecting Households: The Story of Tinambac

 Among the many challenges faced by any rural community in the Philippines is the lack of proper sanitation.
 In an archipelagic country blessed with so many natural resources, access to potable drinking water can be very challenging.
 Of course, its twin problem is access to toilets.
 Whether it is a coastal community or a village in the uplands, many Filipinos still live in houses that don't have toilets.
 One can just imagine how they would dispose of their human waste.